joeatbayes/file2consul/README.md

 # file2consul - Loads config file contents into consul.

 Mirror key, values from property files into consul.
-Reduces cost of maintaining larger configuration sets between environments by reducing re-statement and manual editing.
+Reduce cost of maintaining larger configuration sets for multiple environments by reducing re-statement and manual editing.
 It provides  variable expansion, interpolation, inheritance style overrides and the ability to update multiple consul servers.

 #### Environments are actually quite similar
 When building complex software that run on more than one computer we call an environment the set of computers required to run 1 full copy.